mattycharlton/stop-clock/README.md

 yarn
 ```

-To run in dev mode mode:
+To run in dev mode:

 ```sh
 yarn dev